ably-labs/serverless-websockets-quest/README.md

 - [Azure Functions](https://docs.microsoft.com/azure/azure-functions/functions-overview), used as serverless compute to manage the game flow.
   - [Entity functions](https://docs.microsoft.com/azure/azure-functions/durable/durable-functions-entities?tabs=csharp), used to persist the overall game & player state.
-- [Ably](https://ably.com/), used as the serverless websockets to broadcast the game & player state in realtime.
+- [Ably](https://ably.com/), used as the serverless websockets to broadcast the game & player state to the clients in realtime.
 - [VueJS](https://vuejs.org/), used as the front-end framework for the game.
 - [Azure Static Web Apps](https://docs.microsoft.com/azure/static-web-apps/overview), used as the hosting solution in the cloud.